Murugesh Nirani: Early life and education

-Nirani was born in an agrarian family, to Rudrappa and Sushilamma, at Basav Hanchal in Bilagi taluk of Bagalkot district.
+Nirani was born in a Lingayat family, to Rudrappa and Sushilamma, at Basav Hanchal in Bilagi taluk of Bagalkot district.

 He completed his B.E. in civil engineering and gained a diploma in Business Management from Bombay University.
 He became one of the foremost engineers from his village.

 Entrepreneurial career

 Nirani set up his first sugar factory in Bagalkot, with a capacity of crushing 500 tonnes of sugarcane per day.

-He has received the Make in India award on 24 December 2014.
-He is also the chairman of Nirani Group, which includes Nirani Sugars Ltd., Sai Priya Sugars Ltd., MRN Cane Power India Ltd., Nirani Cements Pvt.
-Ltd., and Bilagi Sugar Mill Ltd.
+He received the Make in India award on 24 December 2014.
+He is also the chairman of Nirani Group, which includes [Nirani Sugars Ltd.], [Sai Priya Sugars Ltd.], MRN Cane Power India Ltd., [Nirani Cements Pvt.
+Ltd.], and [Bilagi Sugar Mill Ltd.].

-As of 2021, over 120,000 farmers benefit on the infrastructure created by MRN group and over 72,000 people are employed by the MRN Group.
+As of 2021, over 120,000 farmers benefit from the infrastructure created by the MRN group and over 72,000 people are employed by the MRN Group.
 MRN group is also one of the largest producers of ethanol in India.